 There are plenty of different options for safaris catering to different tastes, adventurousness and budget.
 You can do self-drive, self-catering and camping.
 You can do guided tours with an a la carte menu and 5* glamping (that means glamorous camping just in case you’ve never come across the term before).
 You can bounce around on a safari truck or walk through the bush.

 We were spoiled this trip.
-We stayed at Marataba Safari Lodge, which is beautifully situated amongst the Waterberg Mountains.
-It definitely falls into the a la carte, guided tour, glamping category.
+We stayed at Marataba Safari Lodge, which is beautifully situated among the Waterberg Mountains.
+It definitely falls into the a la carte, guided tour, glamping category and is very family friendly.

 We are so lucky to have these once in a lifetime experiences – and to have them repeatedly.
 According to an article that ran in the Daily Telegraph on November 21st, titled 20 reasons why the price is right in South Africa , South Africa currently offers “the best value safari on the continent”.
 With a weak rand, exchange rates for Sterling, U$D and Euros are currently very favourable.
 If it’s on your bucket list, what are you waiting for?